This blog brings you the Magento performance optimization tips and best practices to speed up your eCommerce store’s load time.

 Upgrade hosting plan

-The final thing you can do is upgrade your hosting plan.
+The final thing you can do for Magento site optimization is upgrade your hosting plan.
 You can get to know whether you need an upgrade in your hosting or not by performing a comparative speed test between your live site and a fresh Magento 2 version in your existing server.

 If the new Magento 2 copy is faster than your live site, your current setup is fine.
 If the result is the other way round, you need to reach out to your hosting team to get it upgraded.